ybivanov/QA-and-Automation-101/lesson04/README.md

-* Prepare a Fedora 23 system which can be upgraded to the development Rawhide version or better install One of the Rawhide snapshots in a VM.
+* Prepare a Fedora 23 system which can be upgraded to the development Rawhide version or better install one of the Rawhide snapshots in a VM.
  * Search for an installable daily snapshot under http://koji.fedoraproject.org/mash/
  * For example (look for a boot.iso):